aliffahrurizal/agentic-ai-course/-01_lets_get_started/00_which_llm/readme.md

 - **Structured Output**: Capable—can produce structured responses when guided, but lacks the native polish of ChatGPT or Claude; still evolving.
 - **APIs/SDKs**: Emerging—xAI is building out API access, but it’s not as mature or widely available as OpenAI or Anthropic offerings; SDK support is minimal so far.
 Also provides APIs compatible with OpenAI Chat Completion APIs.
 - **Speed/Latency**: Competitive—estimated 200–400ms for standard queries, though limited API data makes this less certain; likely fast for its size.
-- **Takeaway**: A bold pick for creative agents where fresh thinking and affordability matter more than massive context, top-tier output/APIs, or ultra-low latency.
+- **Takeaway**: The bold pick for creative agents where fresh thinking and affordability matter more than massive context, top-tier output/APIs, or ultra-low latency.

 #### 4. DeepSeek-R1
 - **Reasoning**: An emerging talent—rivals OpenAI’s o1 in math and coding reasoning, leveraging chain-of-thought and reinforcement learning.
 Great for niche agents.